 The removal rate is defined as the total harvest within a specific fishery divided by the total number of fish available to that fishery.
 The number of available fish is the total return (NA) minus fish harvested in preceding fisheries.

 The removal rate provides a more accurate measure than the exploitation rate of a fishery’s relative impact on escapement in isolation from other fisheries.
 The advantage of comparing removal rates is that they provide an objective comparison of how relative management changes in specific fisheries will likely affect escapement.
 For example, in a series of three fisheries that each exert a 25% exploitation rate totaling 75%, a 5% reduction (from 25% to 20%) in the exploitation rate by the first fishery in the sequence will increase escapement by 5% while the same exploitation rate reduction in the third fishery will increase escapement by 10% because the third fishery removes its harvest from the remaining 50% of the original run.
-Any fish that escape the third fishery will likely enter the system to spawn while half of the savings from the same reduction in the first fishery likely will be reallocated to catch in the remaining two fisheries, with only half expected to pass through to spawn.
+Any fish that escape the third fishery will likely enter the system to spawn while half of the savings from the same reduction in the first fishery likely will be reallocated to harvest in the remaining two fisheries, with only half expected to pass through to spawn.
 A comparable 5% reduction in the intermediate fishery would increase escapement by 6.7%.
 These calculations assume no effort response by downstream fisheries to changes in abundance.

 It is necessary to assume a direction of migration in order to estimate removal rates.
 For this analysis, the direction of migration of Berners River coho salmon was assumed to be the most direct route from the open ocean toward the system of origin through two sequential fishing areas.
 The removal rate in the first fishing area (R1) is the same as the exploitation rate in that area (U1).
 For subsequent fisheries where i >1, Ri was estimated as follows: